 This program is voluntary.
 In order to apply for the agricultural land conservation easement program, a landowner must complete and submit an application.
 Through the program, permanent easements are purchased.
 Landowners remain in possession of the land, but the easement limits subdivisions, non‑agricultural development and other uses inconsistent with commercial agriculture.

-Eligible landowners may apply for the program, with applications accepted June 1 through September 30 in even-numbered years.
+HOW TO APPLY: Eligible landowners may apply for the program, with applications accepted June 1st through September 30th in even‑numbered years.
 The number of farms selected in each application cycle is based on available funding.
-The application and selection process is overseen by the Erie County Agricultural Land Preservation Board.
+The application process is overseen by the Erie County Agricultural Land Preservation Board.

 Agricultural Security Areas